-The full proposals will consist of a written proposal and a CV, in addition to a two-minute video explaining the target global health problem, the proposed solution, and why it is a creative, bold, and innovative approach.
+The full proposals will consist of submission of a brief written proposal and applicant curriculum vitae (CV), in addition to a two-minute video explaining the target global health problem, the proposed solution, and why it is a creative, bold, and innovative approach.
 You can submit your video in either English or French, or both.
 The video must not exceed two minutes; any videos that are longer than two minutes will be truncated at the two-minute mark.

-Please note the applicants are responsible for notifying their affiliated organization/institution(s) upon application to the Canadian Rising Stars in Global Health program.
+Please note the applicants are responsible for notifying their affiliated organization/institution(s) upon application to the Canada's Rising Stars in Global Health program.